By Lisa Heay, Marketing Planning Manager at Heinz Marketing

 A lot of companies we’ve worked with in the past are hesitant to delete leads that are unsubscribed – and with good reason.
-GDPR, Can-Spam, and CASL laws have stricken fear into Marketers everywhere, and as a result treat unsubscribes as holy.
-What companies may not realize is Marketo utilizes a durable unsubscribe methodology.
-If you delete an unsubscribed lead in Marketo, but it is imported back in to the system, they will remain unsubscribed until they opt back in:
+GDPR, Can-Spam, CASL, and now CCPA laws have stricken fear into Marketers everywhere, and as a result treat unsubscribes as holy.
+What companies may not realize is that Marketo utilizes a durable unsubscribe methodology.
+If you delete an unsubscribed lead in Marketo, but it is imported back into the system, they will remain unsubscribed until they opt back in:

 If you do make the dreaded mistake of syncing all your fields, you do have a few options.
 You can hide the unnecessary fields.
-Or, I’ve found Marketo support can delete fields (vs. hide).
-Tier 1 support may not be willing (or even know it’s a possibility) but escalate your ticket and it may get taken care of.
+Or, I’ve heard rumors that Marketo support can delete fields (vs. hide).
+Tier 1 support may not be willing (or even know that it’s a possibility) but escalate your ticket and it may get taken care of.

 It’s not hard to get started.
 We created a “!Universal” folder within Marketing Activities that everything else lives in.
-The sole purpose of that folder was to set up global tokens that would apply down to every marketing campaign or asset we have set up.
+The sole purpose of that folder is to set up global tokens that apply down to every marketing campaign or asset we have set up.

 On the Schedule tab of your smart campaign, click Smart Campaign Settings.
 Here you can decide for each campaign how often you want a person to qualify for the campaign: Once; once every X number of hours, days, weeks, or months; or every time.

-A client stumped me the other day.
-They asked a pretty straight-forward question: “Which address gets the out of office replies when you set up an email send?”
-My gut was to say it’s the Reply-to address, but I dug in to confirm.
+A client once asked me a pretty straight-forward question: “Which address gets the out of office replies when you set up an email send?”
+My gut said it’s the Reply-to address, but I dug in to confirm.

-What I found out is automatic replies, such as out-of-office notifications, will be sent to the From address, not the Reply-To.
+What I found out is that automatic replies such as out-of-office notifications will be sent to the From address, not the Reply-To.
 Reply-To is only used when the person who received the email clicks the Reply button in their email client.

 So, before you bombard your CEO with out of office replies, think strategically about the addresses you use in those fields.

 Tell me – what are your best marketing automation tips and tricks?
-What features help you get the job done?
+What features help you get the job done efficiently?